chagag/Gnip_python_historical_job_Request/README.md

 #### These files were designed for clean and organized downloading of gnip historical track file.

-###These files were designed to python 3.5 (unlike the files publised in the gnip website)
+###These files were designed for python 3.5 (unlike the files published in the gnip website - see https://github.com/gnip/support/tree/master/Historical%20PowerTrack/Python)

 Two files are included:

 1. Job request - set the request and estimate time

 2. Jon monitoring - download the files you requested.